breakroom/simplex_format/README.md

-# SimpleFormat
+# SimplexFormat

-SimpleFormat is an Elixir library for turning plain text into formatted HTML.
+SimplexFormat is an Elixir library for turning plain text into formatted HTML.
 It's drop in replacement for (and fork of) `text_to_html` from `Phoenix.HTML.Format`, extended to include an `auto_link` flag which converts HTTP URLs into anchor tags.

 ## License